a-leena/fake_news_classification/README.md

 # Fake News Classification
 This project explores the problem of classifying news articles as *fake* or *real* using Natural Language Processing (NLP).
-The task is approached methodically starting with exploratory analysis, preprocessing, baseline models, and progressing to stronger models like neural networks and transformers.
+The task is approached methodically starting with exploratory analysis, preprocessing, baseline machine learning models, and progressing to stronger neural network models.

 ## Dataset
 * Source: [Hugging Face](https://huggingface.co/datasets/Reyansh4/Fake-News-Classification)